Home | About me | Contact | Privacy

 Bicycles

 If your bike is dismantled and in a bike bag, you can bring it on board as ordinary luggage.
 Otherwise, most regional and IC trains have a special area for storing bicycles; those carriages are marked with a large bicycle symbol on the outside and require a fee for use.
-For IC trains, you will also need to make a reservation.
+Some trains require you to make a reservation for your bike; these will be indicated on the schedule, so you should check ahead of time.
 Many newer ICE trains now also include space for bicycles; these also require reservations.

-If you will be traveling with a bicycle, you can check for trains that will allow them on the DB's timetable and booking website (see below.)
+If you will be traveling with a bicycle, you can check for trains that will allow them on the DB's timetable and booking website (see "Timetables and schedules" below.)

 The DB also has a bicycle rental service in several cities named "Call-a-bike".